Kristina01111000/WordPressTheme/README.md

 To do:
 	- on index page, numbers dont lie section css not working
+		- circles not showing and background not white, weird picture not up also
 	- having problem with putting functions into function.php
 	- problem in the header array
 		- partially fixed, it shows up but the the dropdown is still not working